-1. Cut the panels to the dimensions listed in the appropriate diagram on the next page.
-2. Optional: Stain or finish panel to desired stain or color.
+1. Cut the panels to the dimensions listed in the diagram below.
+2. Optional: Stain or Finish panel to desired stain or color.
 Be sure to closely follow the instructions provided by the manufacturer.
 3. Optional: Install handles and hardware.